avaughn271/CLUES2/README.md

 2) then check how it works for importance sampling, including checking the proposal density function (why not just comopute same likelihood with s=0. hmmmm.)
 3) then, add the emissions of the args on ancient data, only part that needs to change are the emissions.

+In terms of improving speed, precompute a lot of the logs and exps.

 -check coverage probability of the trajectories.
 Do many independent replicates and pick random point in time.
 Coverage of all the pooled samples should match up.